korcsmarosgroup/ViralLink/README.md

 dos2unix install_r.sh
 ```

-5. From here you should be able to continue with the instructions within the *Running dockerised ViralLink* section below. use the Command Prompt as your terminal.
+5. From here you should be able to continue with the instructions within the *Running dockerised ViralLink* section below.
+Use the Command Prompt as your terminal.

 #### Running dockerised ViralLink